The China Waste Ban: Be Part of the Solution - Forester Network

 So what do we do?

-Next week, MSW Management and Forester University will be hosting a free webinar presented in a panel discussion format.
+On September 19th, MSW Management and Forester University will be hosting a free webinar presented in a panel discussion format.
 The overall tenor of the discussion will be collegial rather than adversarial, exploring the likely impacts of the overseas waste ban, potential opportunities, and how we can turn the overseas waste ban into a productive situation for all parties impacted.

 We have a distinguished panel that includes David Biderman, president and CEO of SWANA, Robin Wiener, president of the International Scrap and Recycling Institute, Zoe Heller, policy director at Cal Recycle, Constance Hornig, MSW contracts attorney, and Chaz Miller, policy director at the National Waste & Recycling Organization.